-A Growing Need for Qualified Economic Crime Investigators
+A Growing Need for Qualified Fraud and Financial Crime Investigators

-The need for economic crime investigators in both the public and private sectors of employment is growing.
-According to the 2012 Report to the Nations published by the Association of Certified Fraud Examiners, the cost for occupational fraud both financially and to an organizationís reputation can be acutely damaging1.
-The report also states that targeted fraud awareness training for employees and managers is a critical component of a well-rounded program for preventing and detecting fraud.
+The need for fraud and financial crime investigators in both the public and private sectors of employment is growing.
+According to the 2012 Report to the Nations published by the Association of Certified Fraud Examiners, the cost for occupational fraud—both financially and to an organization's reputation—can be acutely damaging1.
+The report also states that targeted fraud and economic crime awareness training for employees and managers is a critical component of a well-rounded program for preventing and detecting fraud.

 The program offers two concentrations:

 Positions available to you with the Financial Investigation concentration may include: